L4Re/l4re.org/src/tutorials/multiplevms.rst

 network link.

-You should be already familiar with the steps necessary to run a single Linux VM guest on top of L4Re as described in the `Running a Linux guest VM tutorial <LinuxVM>`__.
+You should be already familiar with the steps necessary to run a single Linux VM guest on top of L4Re as described in the :doc:`linuxvm`.
 You are also going to need the binaries built in that tutorial.
 This tutorial is using some new L4Re components, so you need to sync up your L4Re sources using *ham* and rebuild.

 Adding the extra VM
 -------------------